peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

 * <code>NullPointerException</code> - The key or value of <code>header</code> is
- null.
+ null. .

-* <code>IllegalArgumentException</code> - The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+* <code>IllegalArgumentException</code> - The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid. .

 ### AddHeader
-    public Message AddHeader​(String name, String value) Adds a header field to the end of the message's header. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method. </p>
+    public Message AddHeader​(String name, String value) Adds a header field to the end of the message's header. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**